psychogenic/kicad-skip/README.md

 '2'
 ```

-For other, say when the pins have no name set and only a number available, a prefix *n* is used.
+For others, say when the pins have no name set and only a number available, a prefix *n* is used.
 In more complex cases, a set of cleanups are executed

 ```
 >>> sch.symbol.U4_B.pin